jfmherokiller/customllvm/llvm/docs/GettingStarted.rst

 ``opt``

-  ``opt`` reads LLVM bitcode, applies a series of LLVM to LLVM transformations (which are specified on the command line), and outputs the resultant bitcode.   '``opt -help``'  is a good way to get a list of the program transformations available in LLVM.
+  ``opt`` reads LLVM bitcode, applies a series of LLVM to LLVM transformations (which are specified on the command line), and then outputs the resultant bitcode.
+The '``opt -help``' command is a good way to get a list of the program transformations available in LLVM.

-  ``opt`` can also  run a specific analysis on an input LLVM bitcode file and print  the results.
-Primarily useful for debugging analyses, or familiarizing yourself with what an analysis does.
+  ``opt`` can also be used to run a specific analysis on an input LLVM bitcode file and print out the results.
+It is primarily useful for debugging analyses, or familiarizing yourself with what an analysis does.

 ``llvm/utils``
 --------------

-Utilities for working with LLVM source code; some are part of the build process because they are code generators for parts of the infrastructure.
+This directory contains utilities for working with LLVM source code, and some of the utilities are actually required as part of the build process because they are code generators for parts of LLVM infrastructure.

 ``codegen-diff``

-  ``codegen-diff`` finds differences between code that LLC generates and code that LLI generates.
-This is useful if you are debugging one of them, assuming that the other generates correct output.
+  ``codegen-diff`` is a script that finds differences between code that LLC generates and code that LLI generates.
+This is a useful tool if you are debugging one of them, assuming that the other generates correct output.
 For the full user manual, run ```perldoc codegen-diff'``.

 ``emacs/``

-   Emacs and XEmacs syntax highlighting  for LLVM   assembly files and TableGen description files.
-See the ``README`` for information on using them.
+  The ``emacs`` directory contains syntax-highlighting files which will work with Emacs and XEmacs editors, providing syntax highlighting support for LLVM assembly files and TableGen description files.
+For information on how to use the syntax files, consult the ``README`` file in that directory.

 ``getsrcs.sh``

-  Finds and outputs all non-generated source files, useful if one wishes to do a lot of development across directories and does not want to find each file.
-One way to use it is to run, for example: ``xemacs `utils/getsources.sh``` from the top of the LLVM source tree.
+  The ``getsrcs.sh`` script finds and outputs all non-generated source files, which is useful if one wishes to do a lot of development across directories and does not want to individually find each file.
+One way to use it is to run, for example: ``xemacs `utils/getsources.sh``` from the top of your LLVM source tree.

 ``llvmgrep``

-  Performs an ``egrep -H -n`` on each source file in LLVM and passes to it a regular expression provided on ``llvmgrep``'s command line.
-This is an efficient way of searching the source base for a particular regular expression.
+  This little tool performs an ``egrep -H -n`` on each source file in LLVM and passes to it a regular expression provided on ``llvmgrep``'s command line.
+This is a very efficient way of searching the source base for a particular regular expression.

 ``makellvm``

-  Compiles all files in the current directory, then compiles and links the tool that is the first argument.
-For example, assuming you are in  ``llvm/lib/Target/Sparc``, if ``makellvm`` is in your path,  running ``makellvm llc`` will make a build of the current directory, switch to directory ``llvm/tools/llc`` and build it, causing a re-linking of LLC.
+  The ``makellvm`` script compiles all files in the current directory and then compiles and links the tool that is the first argument.
+For example, assuming you are in the directory ``llvm/lib/Target/Sparc``, if ``makellvm`` is in your path, simply running ``makellvm llc`` will make a build of the current directory, switch to directory ``llvm/tools/llc`` and build it, causing a re-linking of LLC.

 ``TableGen/``

-  Contains the tool used to generate register descriptions, instruction set descriptions, and even assemblers from common TableGen description files.
+  The ``TableGen`` directory contains the tool used to generate register descriptions, instruction set descriptions, and even assemblers from common TableGen description files.

 ``vim/``

-  vim syntax-highlighting for LLVM assembly files and TableGen description files.
-See the    ``README`` for how to use them.
+  The ``vim`` directory contains syntax-highlighting files which will work with the VIM editor, providing syntax highlighting support for LLVM assembly files and TableGen description files.
+For information on how to use the syntax files, consult the ``README`` file in that directory.

 .. _simple example: